Elastic Bayesian Model Calibration: Elastic Bayesian Model Calibration

 \subsubsection{Residual error models}

 We will typically assume independence between $\bm\epsilon_{\tilde z}$ and $\bm\epsilon_v$, but this can be relaxed.
 Of greater interest is the assumption of independence within $\bm\epsilon_{\tilde z}$ and $\bm\epsilon_v$.
-As mentioned above, adding a correlation structure to the residual model still results in appropriate distance metrics when the Mahalanobis distance is used in the likelihood calculation.
+We note here that adding a correlation structure to the residual model still results in appropriate distance metrics in the likelihood calculation.
 This can be done explicitly to avoid the problems identified in \cite{brown2018}.